imaginaryusername/specs_n_stuff/dsproof/dsproof.md

 ## Design requirements

-A transaction that has its inputs all being from P2PKH or P2SH-multisig outputs, follow prevailing standardness rules and has all signatures signed with SIGHASH_ALL without the ANYONECANPAY flag is hereby referred as "protected transactions".
+A transaction that has its inputs all being from P2PKH or P2SH-multisig outputs, follow prevailing standardness rules and has all signatures signed with SIGHASH_ALL without the ANYONECANPAY flag, and in the case of P2SH-multisig containing all unique pubkeys, is hereby referred as "protected transactions".

-1. The proof message, by itself, must be sufficient to prove the offending output(s) being signed for different transactions.
+1. The proof message, by itself, must be sufficient to prove the offending output(s) being signed for different transactions, or in the case of p2sh-multisig, signed more than necessary numbers to allow multiple versions of the same transaction to coexist, breaking unconfirmed chains (subject to BIP62 implementation).
 2. The proof message, by itself, must not be sufficient to reconstruct the offending transactions in whole unless additional information is relayed.
 3. Generating and relaying proof must not create additional bandwidth and processing requirement for nodes above O(n) where n is existing transaction traffic in the worst case.
 4. Node wallets and SPV wallets should be able to conclude from the absence of a DS proof over a tolerated time t before next block, that a protected transaction has been relayed to all mempools of the "honest" public network following rules no more stringent than prevailing relay rules, and no alternative was able to supercede the transaction in question in terms of first-seen.